sophieclayton/kuroshio_nutricline/README.md

 ## To Do
 ### Data:
-- BGC-Argo floats (add all float numbers used here)
+- BGC-Argo floats (add all float numbers used here) - downloaded 1/3/22
 - Satellite NPP from VGMP and CGMP algorithms

 ### Analysis:
 - Check the data, some floats seem to have QA/QC issues with big jumps in nitrate concentrations
 - Determine nutricline from individual profiles.
 Which criterion should be used?
-Look into literature on this.
+Look into literature on this. - simple function based on np.interp done
 - Determine density surface associated with nutricline.
 How does this vary across the region?
 - Look into estimating epsilon and kappa from the T/S profiles
 - Look into estimating nitrate fluxes using kappa (see above)